FishyStix12/WHPython_v1.1/README.md

 **The Following List gives a short description of all the scripts in this group:** <br />
 1. cryptoraptor.py - This script is a versatile encryption and decryption tool utilizing AES and RSA algorithms.
 Upon execution, the script presents the user with a menu offering options to either encrypt or decrypt files.
 For encryption, the script generates new RSA key pairs for each file, encrypts the file using AES, and saves the encrypted data along with the corresponding public and private keys.
 Decryption requires the user to provide the path to the private key associated with the encrypted file.
 The script then decrypts the file using the specified private key and outputs the decrypted content.
 For instance, a user can encrypt a sensitive document by selecting the "Encrypt file(s)" option, providing the file path, and subsequently decrypt it using the "Decrypt file(s)" option with the corresponding private key path.
 Example output might include messages confirming successful encryption or decryption operations, along with any errors encountered during execution. <br />
+2. sneakysender.py - This script is a versatile tool for performing various email-related tasks such as sending test emails, brute-forcing email passwords, and exfiltrating emails from both Gmail and Outlook accounts.
+It leverages Python libraries such as smtplib, imaplib, and win32com.client to interact with SMTP and IMAP servers for sending and fetching emails, as well as accessing Outlook emails specifically in a Windows environment.
+The script presents the user with an interactive menu, allowing them to choose from a range of options based on their desired action.
+An example use case would involve a security analyst assessing the security of an email system by attempting to send test emails, perform password brute-forcing, and exfiltrate emails from specified accounts for assessment. <br />

+**Example outputs of some of the scripts!** <br />
+1. sneakysender.py output : <br />
+   Please enter the server URL address here: smtp.example.com <br />
+   Please enter the account address here: sender@example.com <br />
+   Please input the account password here: ******** <br />
+   Please enter the target account address here: receiver@example.com <br />
+   Choose an option: <br />
+   1. Send a test email <br />
+   2. Brute force an email password <br />
+   3. Exfiltrate emails from a Gmail account <br />
+   4. Exfiltrate emails from an Outlook account (Windows only) <br />
+   5. Exit <br />
+   Option: 1 <br />
+   Please enter Test Subject Line here: Test Email <br />
+   Please enter email content here: This is a test email for demonstration purposes. <br />
+   Test email sent successfully. <br />
+   Choose an option: <br />
+   1. Send a test email <br />
+   2. Brute force an email password <br />
+   3. Exfiltrate emails from a Gmail account <br />
+   4. Exfiltrate emails from an Outlook account (Windows only) <br />
+   5. Exit <br />
+   Option: 3 <br />
+   Please enter the Gmail address to exfiltrate emails from: user@gmail.com <br />
+   Please enter the password for the Gmail account: ******** <br />
+   Exfiltrating emails from Gmail account... <br />
+   Emails exfiltrated successfully. <br />
+   Choose an option: <br />
+   1. Send a test email <br />
+   2. Brute force an email password <br />
+   3. Exfiltrate emails from a Gmail account <br />
+   4. Exfiltrate emails from an Outlook account (Windows only) <br />
+   5. Exit <br />
+   Option: 5 <br />
+   Exiting... <br />